techieshe/genesis/README.md

 genesis
 =======

-hooks used for genesis framework customization
+these are the hooks that I use for customizing themes that are using the genesis framework.